jinjimosd/study-notes/aws_saa_c03/README.md

 - Example: Carlos can perform list, read, and write actions on Resource Y, but is denied access to Resource Z.

 ### Policy evaluation logic
+When principal sends a request to AWS, AWS completes several steps to determine whether to allow or deny the request:
+- Authentication
+- Processing the request context
+- Evaluating policies within a single account
+- Determining whether a request is allowed or denied within an account

+**Processing the request context:**
+-

 ## 3️⃣ Organization Service